 Common Mistakes to Avoid

-The most common mistakes we see include underestimating board package requirements, not reviewing the co-op's financial health, choosing a lender the building does not approve, failing to budget for post-closing costs like maintenance and flip taxes, and skipping attorney review or using an inexperienced attorney.
+The most common mistakes we see include underestimating board package requirements, not reviewing the co-op's financial health before signing the contract, choosing a lender the building does not approve, failing to budget for post-closing costs like maintenance, assessments, and flip taxes, and skipping attorney review or using an inexperienced attorney.
+Other recurring problems include misrepresenting occupancy on the board package (for example, omitting a partner or family member who plans to live in the unit), failing to disclose pets, and assuming that an attorney's review of the offering plan is unnecessary because the building is well-known.
+Sophisticated buildings with strong reputations have failed financially before, and the offering plan and financial statements remain the only public window into the building's true condition.

 How Agarunov Law Firm Helps NYC Co-op Buyers

 At Agarunov Law Firm, we represent buyers in co-op and condo transactions throughout New York City.
 Our office at 30 Broad Street in Manhattan's Financial District provides convenient access for clients across Lower Manhattan, Midtown, and all five boroughs.
-Our real estate practice offers thorough due diligence, strategic board package preparation, aggressive contract negotiation, lender coordination, closing attendance with document review, and post-closing support.
+Our real estate practice offers thorough due diligence on the building's finances and governance, strategic board package preparation, aggressive contract negotiation, lender coordination, closing attendance with document review, and post-closing support including registration of the stock and lease transfers and any tax filings the closing triggers.
+We also represent sellers, sponsors, and shareholders in alteration agreements, sublet applications, and disputes with co-op boards.

 Frequently Asked Questions